chrysh/chrysh.github.io/content/_index.markdown

 [<img src="static/img/rusty_penguin_0.jpeg" style="max-width:35%;min-width:40px;float:right;padding:40px" alt="Rusty penguin.
 Created by DALL·E 3." />](https://github.com/Rust-for-Linux/)
 # Rusty Linux tech blog

-## Yet another blogger
+## Your favorite Rust for Linux blogger

-When I recently became curious about what the current state of Rust integreation in the Linux Kernel was, I found example drivers online that did not compile with the mainline kernel and there was no good source to explain what the current state of progress is.
+When I recently became curious about what the current state of Rust integration in the Linux Kernel was, I found example drivers online that did not compile with the mainline kernel and there was no good source to explain what the current state of progress is.
 So I started my own blog, with the goal to get a